mrucker/mrucker.github.io/_posts/2013-10-31-three-asynchronous-patterns-in-.net.md

 #Async/Await Pattern#

-In .NET 4.0 Microsoft began using the Async/Await pattern.
-This pattern also also has three major pieces:
+In .NET 4.0 Microsoft began using the Async/Await pattern that has three pieces as well.

 1. 'async' keyword in the signature of the method that will be making the asynchronous call.
 2. 'await' keyword in front of an awaitable operation (typically a Task but doesn't have to be).